gitbucket/h2-migration/README.md

-# Migrate GitBucket data to the latest version of H2
+# GitBucket H2 database migration tool

 In GitBucket 3.10, we upgraded H2 to the recent version of H2 1.4.190.
 However it might cause a compatibility problem for data files.
 If you got database trouble by upgrading to GitBucket 3.10, you can migrate H2 data files using this tool.